-There are two types of pepper, closely related that are referred to as a banana pepper, but it is the sweet variety that we usually call the banana pepper, sweet banana peper, yellow wax pepper, or banana chile.
+There are two types of pepper, closely related that are referred to as a banana pepper, but it is the sweet variety that we usually call the banana pepper, sweet banana pepper, yellow wax pepper, or banana chile.
 There is, however, a hot banana pepper.

 They are red when fully mature, but they are usually consumed in their immature yellow or pale stage.
-The sweet banana pepper probably derived from Hungarian stock and was introduced in the United States ni 1923.
+The sweet banana pepper probably derived from Hungarian stock and was introduced into the United States in 1923.

 There are several cultivars such as the Early Sweet Banana, Long Sweet Yellow, Sweet Banana, and Sweet Hungarian.